Bupivacaine

 Interactions

-- Other local anaesthetics — toxic effects are additive; co-administer with caution and monitor for local anaesthetic systemic toxicity (LAST)
+- Other local anaesthetics — toxic effects of local anaesthetics are additive; monitor for neurologic and cardiovascular effects when additional local anaesthetics are given (US labelling cross-check)

 Clinical monograph